 First, visually check all your tyres to see if any of them look ‘flat’.

 If any of your tyres look flat, you must inflate them to the proper pressure before driving, or fit your spare wheel if you have one.
 Many new cars don’t have a spare wheel, so if you don’t have a pump to inflate your tyres yourself, you may need to call a mobile service such as etyres to attend and inspect your tyre to see if the puncture can be safely repaired.

-It is very important not to drive on a tyre that is flat as this can damage the tyre.
-Driving on a flat tyre for even a very short distance will make a puncture repair impossible and require you to buy a new tyre; so make sure you pump up the tyre before you drive on it.
+It is very important not to drive on a tyre that is flat as this can damage it.
+Driving on a flat tyre for even a very short distance will make a puncture repair impossible and require you to buy a new tyre, so make sure you pump the tyre up before you drive on it if at all possible.

-If none of your tyres look flat, there may still be a tyre that has low air pressure.
-Check the air pressure in all of your tyres as soon as possible and inflate them to the recommended air pressure
+If none of your tyres looks flat, there is still a chance that one of them has low air pressure.
+Check the air pressure in all of your tyres as soon as possible and inflate them to the recommended level.

 What air pressure should I put in my tyres?

-The correct air pressure to inflate your tyres is always written in the owners' handbook for your vehicle.
-It is also often printed on a sticker which is either under the petrol flap, or stuck to the edge of the driver’s door or the door frame.
+Each tyre’s correct air pressure is always written in the owner’s handbook of the car.
+It is also often printed on a sticker which is either under the petrol flap or stuck to the edge of the driver’s door or the door frame.
 There will often be different pressures given for: